-The District has issued \$4,980,000 principal amount of Contract Revenue Bonds, all of which are outstanding, which are payable solely from amounts received from the City's Tax Increment Fund.
+The District has issued \$4,980,000 principal amount of Contract Revenue Bonds, all of which is outstanding, which is payable solely from amounts received from the City's Tax Increment Fund.
 Owners of the Contract Revenue Bonds do not have any right, claim or interest to any amounts derived from the levy of taxes by the District.
 See "TAX INCREMENT REINVESTMENT ZONE."